kb789/Job-Board-App/README.md

 ## Technologies Used

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It uses a Postgres database hosted on Supabase, modeled using the Prisma ORM.
+Authentication is managed using NextAuth.js, allowing users to login using either their Github or Google accounts.
+Uploaded resumes are hosted on Google Cloud Storage.

 ## Getting Started